ASNA/SunFarm/docs/merging-two-screens.md

 As an *Interactive* Program, **CUSTINQ** uses a Displayfile, in this case **CUSTDSPF** (which migrated to a *Display Page* with same name with *cshtml* extension, on the Website).

-All Programs were migrated and converted by **ASNA Nomad&reg;** to C# under the *CustomerAppLogic* Project in the Visual Studio Solution.
+All Programs were migrated and converted by **ASNA Nomad** Tool to C# under the *CustomerAppLogic* Project in the Visual Studio Solution.

 Locate CUSTINQ.cs source file in CustomerAppLogic\CUSTINQ.cs, and pay attention to the files being referred: